mihaiplotean/reflective-excel/src/main/java/com/mihai/writer/README.md

 ### Template file

-A template file can be provided using `ExcelWritingSettingsBuilder#templateFile` if your sheet should have a logo, or some other fixed information.
+If your sheet should have a logo, or some other fixed information, a template file can be provided using `ExcelWritingSettingsBuilder#templateFile`.
 Instead of creating an empty Excel file and writing to it, the template will be used as a base.
 Note that nothing in the template is shifted.
 The tables are written on top of what is already there.